1. Application for Exchange

 After contacting your academic coordinator please use the following study course plans to complete your Learning Agreement.

-For further information about the content of the courses please refer to (only available in German language): https://www.burg-halle.de/hochschule/studium/studierenden-info/studien-und-pruefungsordnungenstudienplaene/
+For further information about the content of the courses please refer to the course catalogue on the right side.

-- Winter term (October – February): 15th of May
+- Winter term (October – February): from 1st April until 15th April

-Please send the application by email to: firstname.lastname@example.org
+Please send the application by email to: international(at)burg-halle.de

 The selection is done by the professor(s) of the corresponding course.
 Prerequisite is a complete application containing all requested documents.
 The selection is based on the artistic aptitute for the course as derived from your portfolio and transcript of studies.
 Furthermore, your motivation is very important and pertinent language skills (English and / or German).

-For incoming exchange students, international introduction days (mandatory) will take place 3-5 days before the regular introduction week.
-We will communicate the exact semester dates once you are accepted.
+For incoming exchange students, international introduction day (mandatory) will take place some day before the regular introduction week (end of Sepetmber for winter term / end of March for summer term).
+We will communicate the exact semester date once you are accepted.

 We would like to punctuate the fact that the teaching language in all courses here at BURG is German.
 We do not offer regular courses taught in English at present time.